JCOCA-Tech/ISO19A-DiscordBot/README.md

 Set up your .env file correctly and install dependencies.

-To install the Python modules dependencies open a terminal with Python3 installed and execute the following commands:
+To install the Python module dependencies open a terminal with Python3 installed and execute the following commands:

   python -m pip install python-dotenv